Hazmi35/nano-aes/README.md

 # nano-aes

-Simple and lightweight AES (Advanced Encryption Standard) module.
-A Wrapper for Node.js crypto module.
+Simple & lightweight AES (Advanced Encryption Standard) module.
+Wrapper for Node.js crypto module.

+Features:
-Currently supports: CBC, CTR and GCM mode with 128, 192, 256 key sizes
+- Supports CBC, CTR, and GCM mode.
+- Supports 128, 192, and 256 key sizes/length.
+- Uses a secure randomized IV from a cryptographically strong pseudorandom data
+- Lightweight with no dependencies
+- Easy to use

 ## Example
 ```js